 Rees: Usually, all of the wings have two or three or more people than them.
 So there’s kind of an extra little audience that no one can see which is fun and adds to the big celebration.

-Q: Last question, what’s something fun you do or wear on stage that you’re excited about?
+Q: What’s something fun you do or wear on stage that you’re excited about?

 Rees: I’ll get gold makeup and just put it on a collar bone or a little extra something.
 I don’t even think it’s necessarily visible from the audience, but it’s kind of fun to deck out little extra gold flares.